Cappelletti: Romagna

 Cappelletti are the dish of choice for large parties in Romagna.
 The Cucinario of an ancient noble family of Lugo, written by Count Giovanni Manzoni, mentions seven different recipes.
 Called caplét in Romagna, they follow slightly different recipes in the filling generally based on cheese and ricotta, spiced with nutmeg and grated lemon zest, in some cases with the addition of capon breast, or other meat.
 In Faenza they have a filling (e 'pin o e' batù) of soft cheeses, Parmesan, nutmeg and without any type of meat and are consumed exclusively in chicken broth.
 In the Imola area, however, the filling is based on meat.
 The dough is cut into squares of about 5 cm per side; in each of them a spoonful of stuffing is inserted.
 They are enjoyed in meat broth.
 It is a good idea not to remove them immediately from the pot: they should be left to soak for a few minutes so that they absorb the broth well.

 Pellegrino Artusi, a native of Forlimpopoli, in his Science in the kitchen and the art of eating well, reports recipe no. 7: Romagna-style cappelletti, with ricotta-based filling (or ricotta and raviggiolo), capon breast or pork loin, to be cooked in capon broth.

 Marche and Umbria

 In Marche and Umbria, cappelletti are considered a typical traditional pasta.
 While tortellini in some areas of Marche came only after the war, cappelletti have always been homemade throughout the region, especially in the northern area, linguistically and culturally closer to Romagna.
 In Marche recipes, the filling is based on stewed meats including the "smells" of celery, carrot and a little onion, passed through a meat grinder, to which raw eggs, grated aged cheese, nutmeg and grated lemon zest are sometimes added.
 Some annual celebrations, such as large Christmas lunches, include cappelletti in broth as a traditional first course.

 In Umbria, cappelletti in capon broth are also considered the typical dish on New Year's Day.
 Unlike Romagna, where the filling is made with cheeses, the Umbrian recipe also includes mixed meat: veal, turkey or chicken and pork loin.

-Dry cappelletti, with meat sauce or other sauce, are a recent creation.